 Fox River: figuring out the mystery of the White River Lock and Dam

 We left from the east side of Madison and took US 151 to WI 73.
 For the return route, we decided to go WI 23 through Montello, which is about the same time and distance but a slightly prettier drive in my opinion.
 Also, More Healthy Foods is in Montello.
-You should stop there to eat if they are open when you pass through.
-Watch out for deer in Marquette and Columbia County in the evening.
-We always see them along the side of the road.
+Continue reading Looking for the dam Fox River, White River Park

 Setting: Sunny weekday afternoon temp in the 70’s.
 We had never paddled the whole section, and we wanted to get out there before the expected motorboat madness of July 4 weekend.